-Louise was a sister to Mountbatten and aunt to Prince Philip, The Duke of Edinburgh (b.1921).
+Louise was a sister to Mountbatten and aunt to Prince Philip, 1st Duke of Edinburgh (1921-2021).
 From birth Louise was styled Princess Louise of Battenberg with the qualification of Serene Highness.
 She was born in the middle of the night and her mother commented that she was "rather a miserable little object" and during her childhood she was diagnosed with curvature of the spine.

 Queen Louise of Sweden